headwirecom/peregrine-cms/docs/public/write/index.md

 ## support for percli htmltovue * added

-we can now compile all fragments at once with `percli htmltovue *`.
+we can now compile all fragments at once with `percli htmltovue "*"` (On Unix systems the star needs to be wrapped into double quotes to avoid greedy expasion).
 This can also be used in the `ui.apps/packages.json` file (add to the beginning of build:
-`cd .. && percli htmltovue * && cd ui.apps &&`). node for archetype needs to be bumped to 7.10+
+`cd .. && percli htmltovue \"*\" && cd ui.apps &&` needs to be escaped with backslash
+as this is a JSon file). **node** for archetype needs to be bumped to 7.10+

 also mention `blockgenerator` file to block htmltovue on a component